Leesdata/Leesdata.github.io/doc/Introduction.md

 ---

-## Hello and thank you for visiting!
+## Hello, thank you for visiting!
+## My name is Lee.
+Let me introduce myself
 {: .no_toc }

 <details open markdown="block">